 Kona Extra Fancy: Best of the bunch derived from the largest coffee beans and come with superior flavor.

-- Kona Fancy: Excellent, derived from slight smaller coffee beans.
+- Kona Fancy: Excellent, derived from slightly smaller coffee beans.

 - Kona Number 1: Medium-sized beans that have a nutty yet mild flavor profile.

 - Kona Select: Slightly smaller coffee beans that have up to 5% defects.